Social Skills Activities for Autistic Children: A Parent's Guide

 Social Stories

-Developed by Carol Gray, social stories are short narratives that describe social situations and appropriate responses.
-Research published in the Journal of Autism and Developmental Disorders supports their effectiveness.
+Social stories are short narratives about social situations.
+They describe how to respond.
+Research in the Journal of Autism supports them.
 Example topics:

 • What to do when a friend is sad